Tufts University's Oldest Student Theatre and Performance Organzation

 i.
 This position is appointed by the President, with input from the rest of the board.

 ii.
-The Faculty Liaison is responsible for being in close communication with the chair of the Drama Department as a conduit for the sharing of information between the Department and 3Ps.
+The Faculty Liaison is responsible for being in close communication with the TDPS chair as a conduit for the sharing of information between the Department and 3Ps.
 The Faculty Liaison should make sure that the Department has fully up to date information about 3Ps and its activities at all times, and should relay all Department information relevant to student theatre to the 3Ps board and community.

 iii.
 The Faculty Liaison is responsible for developing and maintaining a positive relationship between 3Ps and its umbrella groups, and the faculty.